CPJPRINCE/opex_manifest_generator/README.md

 mods:recordIdentifier
 ```

-In both cases, the header has to match both namespace and tag and is case sensitive.
+In both cases, the header has to match both namespace and tag and isI case sensitive.
 While using the flat method is easier, be aware that if there's non-unique tags, such as `mods:note`, the flat method will only import to the first match, which might not be it's intended destination.

 When using the 'exactly' and you have non-unique tags, again such as `mods:note`, you will need add an index in square brackets `[0]` to indicate which tag to assign the data to, like: `mods:note[1] mods:notes[2] ...` The number of field will simply be the order they appear in the XML.

 This is all probably easier done, than said :\).
-For convenance nce *I've also included* (Note to self: ADD THEM!), spreadsheet templates of DC, MODS, GDPR and EAD, with their explicit names in the headers.
+For convenience I've also included *(Note to self: ADD THEM!)*, spreadsheet templates of DC, MODS, GDPR and EAD, with their explicit names in the headers.

 Once the above is setup, and all the data added; to create the OPEX's simply add `-m` with the chosen method of import `flat|exact`, so:
 `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}" -m flat` or
 `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}" -m exact`

+To note: when you add an XML Metadata column to the XL spreadsheet, it will always add this to the OPEX - even if the cell is left blank...
+This may be configurable in the future, but for now please be aware of it.

+### XML Metadata Templates - Custom Templates

+Any custom template can be added to the metadata folder and it will work 'out of the box', as long as they are functioning within Preservica.

+All that is necessary to do, is add the XML Template document and then add it to the 'metadata' folder within the site-package files within the program.
+Then in the spreadsheet you simply need to add neccesary column headers - you can utilise either flat or exact methods as described above.
+You can then save this as a template for reuse.

+*In the future I will likely allow the destination of this directory to be set by an option or adjustable in one way or aanother, for use without having to go into the Site-Packages.*

+#### Additional Information

+A SourceID can also be set by adding a `SourceID` header.
+The behaviour of this is not fully tested yet.

+Ignoring Files can also be set by adding an `Ignore` header.
+When this is set to `TRUE` this will skip the generation of an Opex for the specified File or Folder; when done for folder's, the folder Opex will still include any ignored file's in its manifest.

+Removing Files or Folders is also possible, by adding a `Removals` header.
+When this is set to `TRUE`, the specified File or Folder will be removed from the system.
+As a safeguard this must be enabled by adding the parameter `-rm, --remove`, and confirming. *Currently this process is failing...*

+To note when importing a column for an XML Metadata template that needs to be a boolean IE `TRUE/FALSE`.
+Please ensure that none are left blank, otherwise these may be imported inaccurately as `1.0` or `0.0`.
+This is a pandas issue, that I'm not sure how to fix... :/

 ## Options